Linda asked: I want to get organized, but how do I begin the decluttering process?

 “The complete inventory, including photos, may be one of the most valuable investments for peace of mind we will ever make for ourselves and our families,” said Gail Haubrich, FEMA individual assistance housing supervisor.
 “If a catastrophic event disrupts our homes and surroundings, a home inventory will eliminate the need to piece that information together in the aftermath of the event.”

-Declutter, get organized and be prepared for whatever life throws your way.
+And, Be Prepared for whatever life throws your way.